-If you’re looking to create a great nonprofit website RFP (or a website brief) for a mid-sized organization, you’re in the right place.
+If you’re looking to create a great nonprofit website RFP (or a website brief) for your organization, you’re in the right place.

 Creating a single document summarizing your website needs can feel really daunting.
-But it doesn’t need to be nearly as complicated as many folks make it.
+But it doesn’t need to be nearly as complicated as many nonprofits make it.

-Here’s a step-by-step process you can follow to make writing your nonprofit’s website RFP (and ultimately finding the perfect partner) a whole lot simpler.
+Here’s a step-by-step process you can follow and a nonprofit website RFP template you can use to make writing your RFP (and ultimately finding the perfect partner for your project) a whole lot simpler.

 Video Transcript